Rajeev Ram: Early life

+Junior and college career

 In his junior career, Ram won a total of nine national junior titles, including singles and doubles.
-Amongst his titles were the National Claycourt 14-and-under singles title, the boys' 16-and-under national championship, the 18-and-under Easter Bowl title, and the Target Cup tournaments.
+Among his titles were the National Claycourt 14-and-under singles title, the boys' 16-and-under national championship, the 18-and-under Easter Bowl title, and the Target Cup tournaments.
 In addition to his nine junior titles, Ram played high school tennis at Carmel, earned All-State honors, became the state singles champion, and earned a scholarship in both 1998 and 1999.

 Rajeev earned a wildcard entry into the Juniors' 2001 US Open.
 Ram participated in all of the Grand Slam junior tournaments.
 He was the runner-up in juniors doubles at the 2002 Wimbledon, partnered with Brian Baker.

-Ram then delayed enrollment at the University of Illinois at Urbana–Champaign until January 2003 so that he could continue to play tennis as an amateur on the pro circuit.
-During his one semester as a ringer at Illinois, he won the national doubles title with Brian Wilson and helped the Fighting Illini go undefeated (32–0) and win the 2003 NCAA team championship.
+Ram then delayed enrollment at the University of Illinois Urbana–Champaign until January 2003 so that he could continue to play tennis as an amateur on the pro circuit.
+During his one semester at Illinois, he won the national doubles title with Brian Wilson and helped the Fighting Illini go undefeated (32–0) and win the 2003 NCAA team championship.

-Professional years
+Professional career

-2007-08
+2007–08

 In 2007, he won five doubles Challenger titles partnering Bobby Reynolds, and reached three other finals on his way to a career-high doubles ranking of No. 62.

 On July 5, 2008, Ram won the Nielsen USTA Pro Tennis Championship in Winnetka, Illinois for his first career Challenger-level singles title.